 Bakuretsu Con is a small, low-key anime convention held each autumn near Burlington, Vermont at the Hampton Inn and Conference Center.
 Now in its sixth year, Bakuretsu Con remains a tiny event, mostly due to its out-of-the-way location near Lake Champlain.
 Despite its low attendance, the convention works hard to provide a variety of panels, events, and activities, and staffers can often be found running around during the weekend convincing attendees to sign up for events.
-The small size also gives attendees up-close-and personal access to guests, which this year included voice actress Tiffany Grant, artist Steve Bennet, webcomic artist Michael "Mookie" Terracciano, content creators from NoN.D.E.
+The small size also gives attendees up-close-and personal access to guests, which this year included voice actress Tiffany Grant, artist Steve Bennett, webcomic artist Michael "Mookie" Terracciano, content creators from NoN.D.E.
 Fan Films, and the Comiku Girls.
 The Hampton Innís free breakfast buffets were a welcome sight each morning and the host hotel's key-card issue which plagued many attendees last year was thankfully resolved.
 Despite some disorganization, including masquerade organizers who could not locate their judges, this convention is a fun, relaxing time, especially if youíre in the area.

 Shiva's Weekend Breakdown: